Why Art Thou Lord So Long From Us – Hymn Lyric

 Who daily do reject thy laws,

-And them with scorn despise;
+And them with despise;

 The voice forget not of thy foes,